MUSTE-Project/MULLE/README.md

     ln -s stack-12.0.yaml stack.yaml

-You can now simply build the projects with `stack build` and see browse the Haddock documentation with `stack haddock --open`.
+You can now simply build the projects with `stack build` and browse the Haddock documentation with `stack haddock --open`.

 Running
 -------